Beicuo/BA780/README.md

 Each row represents a time period (months/years) when deaths occured and tells us whether those deaths were from COVID-19, Influenza, Pneumonia, or any other reason.

-Date As of: Date data was collected/n
+Date As of: Date data was collected

 Start Date: Date data collection for the row started

 End Date: Date Data collection for the row ended